 Unfortunately, Lowrance doesn’t succeed in synthesizing her material in a way that would raise this biography to the level of ‘definitive.’
 Although an alert reader can trace the threads between Burgess’s personal tragedies (including the early loss of his father, the death of his much-adored first wife only months after their marriage, and the estrangement of his namesake son) and impoverished upbringing, on one hand, and his retreat to nature as consoler, his near-ludicrous work ethic, and his attachment to the places and outlooks of childhood, on the other, there is little overt analysis of either the man or the work.
 Nor, on the other hand, does Lowrance impose the kind of pacing and structure that turns a life into an absorbing narrative.
 As a result, this book will probably be of most interest to those, like me, who have a preexisting interest in Burgess or in the history of nature writing, along with scholars of children’s literature.

-Carrie Laben, after years of writing and birding in New York State, moved to Montana to pursue her two great passions more effectively.
-She is now working on her MFA in Creative Nonfiction at the University of Montana in Missoula.
+Carrie Laben, after years of writing and birding in New York, moved to Montana to pursue her two great passions more effectively.
+She recently graduated with an MFA in Creative Nonfiction from the University of Montana in Missoula.
 When she is not cranking out essays and speculative fiction stories, or wandering around on mountains failing to see the birds she is looking for, she is likely to be drinking one of the many fine local microbrews or attending a potluck with something from the local farmer’s market in hand.
-Or, to be perfectly honest, playing games on Facebook, but let’s not talk about that.
-You can read more of Carrie’s work at Great Auk - or Greatest Auk?
+On Mondays from 3 to 3:30 Mountain Time you can find her answering questions about birds on live chat at DaysAtDunrovin.com.

 Clare M's 2013 Year List - 368